Nail Trimming is Essential to Your Pet’s Health

 Some pets are terrified at the sight of the toenail clippers.
 This is easily remedied.
 Place the trimmers near their food bowl so they have to walk past and be near them every day when they eat.
 You can also put a treat, such as canned food, peanut butter or spray cheese, on the nail trimmer handles so that the pet can lick the treat off every time they walk by.
 Do not do this if your trimmers are small or if your pet eats strange objects.

 When your pet no longer displays fear at the sight of the trimmers, it’s time to move on to the next step.
 The easiest variation uses two people — one to give treats and one to handle the feet.
 First, have the pet sit in a comfortable position.
-Start by giving treats and simultaneously rubbing just above the paw.
+Start by giving treats and gentle and quickly touching the foot.
+Make it the touches very short.
+As the pet is more comfortable, you can increase the duration of the touches and the pressure.
+Start with about the paw and gradually work your way down to the paw.
 The goal is to get the pet to focus on the food.
-After several seconds of rubbing, stop.
-Wait about five seconds and then repeat the procedure.
 You want to make it clear to your pet that their feet being handled equals treats.
+You do not have to hold the foot, Many times if the pet is resting comfortably, you can trim the nails without touching the foot.
+If your pet, very nervous, consider consulting a trainer on our trainer list to help teach your pet to relax in a comfortable position and work on cooperative training to target the clippers or your hand.

-When your pet is comfortable with this step, move on to the next step, which involves handling the feet more vigorously while tapping the nails with the trimmers, and giving treats all the while.
+When your pet is comfortable with this step, move on to the next step, which involves touching the nails gently with the trimmers, and giving treats all the while.
 Next, practice putting the clippers over the nail so your pet becomes accustomed to the feel of the trimmers paired with treats.
 The final step is pairing the actual toenail clipping action with treats.

 The video link posted below is really helpful, so be sure to click on the link and watch the video before attempting conditioning.
 Finally, relax.
 If you are calm, your pet is more likely to be calm.
-Feel free to call or write to us if you have more questions on trimming your pet’s mails.
+Feel free to call or write to us if you have more questions about trimming your pet’s nails.